29 scholars listed among the world's most cited researchers CityU ranked 1st in terms of proportion in Hong Kong and Asia

 Share this article

-An award ceremony was held by Clarivate at City University of Hong Kong (CityU) on 29 March, commending 29 CityU scholars for being named Highly Cited Researchers for 2022, placing CityU 50th worldwide in this citation ranking.
+An award ceremony was held by Clarivate at City University of Hong Kong (CityU) today (29 March), commending 29 CityU scholars for being named Highly Cited Researchers for 2022, placing CityU 50th worldwide in this citation ranking.
 By faculty size, CityU's percentage of the world’s most Highly Cited Researchers puts it first in Hong Kong and Asia.

 The list recognises scientists and social scientists who have demonstrated substantial influence.
 A total of 6,938 researchers from 69 countries and regions were named Highly Cited Researchers for 2022.
 All of them have published multiple highly cited papers in their fields and rank in the top 1% by citations.
 Of the world’s population of scientists and social scientists, Highly Cited Researchers are 1 in 1,000.

 Most other ranking mechanisms, in contrast, give a high weighting to subjective opinion, which is why CityU's academic strengths are often underrated.

 Professor Way Kuo, President of CityU, said that he was very pleased that the academic strengths of the University’s world-class teaching and research team were once again recognised.
 “A number of international indicators have shown that CityU's faculty members have extremely high academic standards and CityU has steadily developed into a truly world-class university,” he added.